CHAOS-Community/CHAOS-API-Documentation/source/API.rst

         :type accessPointGUID: optional
         :param sessionGUID: the GUID of an authorized session
         :type sessionGUID: optional
-        :rtype: A list of objects
+        :returns: A list of objects

         Either an authorized sessionGUID or accessPointGUID must be provided.